 New home builders have been building more homes over the past four years (70 - 82 per year) than seen during the preceding six years.
 These figures, of course, only represent new homes being marketed through the MLS.
-Plenty of additional new homes are built by local home builders on lots already owned by the person who fact, we usually see quite a significant jump in contract activity in March, but that didn't happen this year.
-In May, however, we did see a reasonable uptick in contract activity, which helped to minimize the year-over-year decline in contract activity such that it has only declined 1% over the past year.
+Plenty of additional new homes are built by local home builders on lots already owned by the person who will live in the home - and thus they do not show up in the new home sales metrics above.
+When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years.